-I spent this past winter living in a ski town nestled in the Rocky Mountains of Colorado.
+I spent this past winter living in a ski town nestled in the Rocky Mountains.
 I accepted a low paying job and moved out there to experience the ski bum lifestyle.
 I’ve been skiing and snowboarding most of my life, and previously had never spent a whole winter in the midst of the mountains.
 That was what I wanted to do.

 So I became a lifty.
 Yup, I was one of those under-appreciated, underpaid, and under-stimulated (see video for demonstration) attendants that stands in the freezing weather all day and that you’ll see saving someone’s life on occasion … though we don’t make a big deal of it.